-The day that raises awareness about residential schools was inspired by a heart-wrenching story
+The day that raises awareness about residential schools in Canada was inspired by a heart-wrenching story

 Why do people wear orange shirts on September 30?
-And what does this bright colour have to do with residential schools in Canada?
+What is the meaning behind the shirts, and what does this bright colour have to do with residential schools in Canada?
 Here’s a quick primer.

-Now in her late 40s, Phyllis Webstad still remembers the new orange shirt that her grandmother bought for her when she was six years old.
-She wore it proudly on her first day at a church-run residential school in Williams Lake, B.C.
+Now an adult, Phyllis Webstad still remembers the new orange shirt that her grandmother bought for her when she was six years old.
+She wore it proudly on her first day at a church-run residential school in Williams Lake, BC.
 But then school authorities stripped her of her clothes, cut her hair and took her shirt away.
 She never got it back.

 “The colour orange has always reminded me of how my feelings didn’t matter, how no one cared,” she writes.
 “I went to a treatment centre for healing when I was 27 and have been on this healing journey since then.
 I finally get it, that the feeling of worthlessness and insignificance, ingrained in me from my first day at the mission, affected the way I lived my life for many years.”

 2. The day aims to raise awareness of the residential school system in Canada

 Webstad is one of more than 150,000 First Nations, Métis and Inuit children who attended Indian residential schools in Canada between the late 1800s and 1996.
 These schools were operated by the Canadian government and church organizations and were part of Canada’s official policy that aimed to eliminate Indigenous Peoples’ languages and cultures and, through assimilation, cause them to cease to exist as distinct peoples.

 It is estimated that between four to six thousand children died at residential schools.